Optional steps

 • where matchId - is matchId of the match that has ended (string)

-oAuth integration for fast user registration
+OAuth integration for fast user registration

 1. Create the oAuth app as described here: Using escs OAuth for sign in